-Bio-Solids Bio-solids can be a very useful by-product of Biological Nutrient Removal (BNR).
+Bio-solids can be a very useful by-product of Biological Nutrient Removal (BNR).
 Containing high levels of nutrients in a spreadable form, bio-solids can be used for a number of different things.
 Our focus at the plant is to use them as fertilizer for our surrounding crop land.
 We also try to offer a sufficient amount for citizens throughout the community.
 Allowing us to distribute bio-solids for the consumer requires an additional level of treatment of the bio-solids.
 In order to achieve a higher quality product, the bio-solids must be composted with a 50% mixture of wood chips.
 Composting is a rigorous regime of turning and temperature monitoring for about 4 weeks.
 Additional tests are completed to rule out harmful pathogens in addition to our heavy metal and nutrient sampling.
-Upon completion of this process we have a Class A product available for most household uses.
-If you are interested in more information concerning our bio-solids program or would like to obtain some, please contact Jason Patty at 316-322-4981.
+Upon completion of this process we have a product available for most household uses.
+All biosolids are Class A used in accordance with the requirements of 40 CFR part 503, subpart D (or equivalent regulatory requirements).
+All Class A biosolids have been treated to Alternative 4 and Vector Attraction Reduction Strategy Option 1.
+If you are interested in more information concerning our bio-solids program or would like to obtain some, please contact Jason Patty by email or at 316-322-4981.

 In 2008, the El Dorado Wetlands & Water Reclamation Facility won both the State and National awards from the American Public Works Association (APWA) for Environmental Project of the Year.
 The Kansas Water Environment Association (KWEA) is the State's professional organization for the Wastewater Industry.
 Each year KWEA recognizes the top facility in the State with the "Plant Award".
 This award is really about recognition of plant operators who have done an outstanding job of plant operation and maintenance.
 The award is all about the quality of the operation.
 Award winners are selected based on plant performance, completeness of plant records, maintenance and maintenance records, schedules and programs, and the general appearance of plant and grounds.
 A nomination followed by an audit of wastewater professionals are used to select the winners.
 During the inspection, all aspects of the operation are evaluated and scored.
 One facility in each of three size classes is chosen for that years’ KWEA Plant of the Year Award.
 El Dorado's Wetlands and Water Reclamation Facility has been privileged to win the top plant in State award in 2009, 2010, 2012, 2013, 2015, and 2016.
 Plants are not allowed to win this top award more than two years in a row, so El Dorado's Plant had to sit out in 2011, 2014 and again in 2017.
 Our plant operators are "Rock Stars" in the world of wastewater treatment and caring for the environment.

 If you haven’t been out to tour the facility I would encourage you to do so.
-Contact Jason Patty at 316-322-4981 to schedule a tour.
+Contact Marie Vergara by email or at 316-322-4981 to schedule a tour.